duckdb/duckdb-web/docs/configuration/pragmas.md

 SET enable_profiling = 'query_tree';
 ```

-To return the physical query plan with optimizer and planner timings, see [profiling mode](#profiling-mode):
+To return the physical query plan with optimizer and planner timings:

 ```sql
 SET enable_profiling = 'query_tree_optimizer';
 ```
+For more information on the profiling mode, see [profiling mode](#profiling-mode).

 ###### Disabling Output

 It is also possible to disable outputting profiling information.
-This is specifically useful when accessing the profiling through API functions:
+This is specifically useful when accessing the profiling information:

 ```sql
 SET enable_profiling = 'no_output';